 Non-stimulant medication is generally considered less habit-forming than stimulant medication.
 While the evidence doesn’t suggest that stimulant medication leads to any form of chemical dependence, it isn’t uncommon for ADD patients to abuse these drugs.
-Non-stimulant medication, however, is ruled to be non-addictive, and has recorded less resulting cases of insomnia and appetite loss.
+Non-stimulant medication, however, is ruled to be non-addictive and has recorded fewer resulting cases of insomnia and appetite loss.

 Notable examples of anti-depressants include Desipramine, Imipramine, Nortriptyline, Venlafaxine, and Bupropion.
 All these drugs are considered safe and non-addictive and can be prescribed as an alternative to stimulant or non-stimulant medication in patients clinically cleared for prolonged (3 months+) use.

 Anti-depressants have been popular across mental health sectors because they do not impede a patient’s appetite, and have been reported to facilitate sleep.
 Their effects are mild and gradual (some drugs requiring up to several weeks to have a noticeable impact), which limits the likelihood of abuse or physical dependence.

 However, anti-depressants still have some reported side effects.
 For example, Bupropion may cause digestion problems; Venlafaxine can cause anxiety, nausea, and a more rapid heartbeat.
 Tricyclics, which are often considered the more potent (and effective) anti-depressants, can lead to constipation, dry mouth, hypotension, shaking or tremors, urinary retention, drowsiness, and blurred vision.

 It should also be noted that some anti-depressants (Tricyclics) have been linked, when consumed in high doses, to cardiac activity problems.
 A Tricyclic overdose can be fatal; therefore, it is imperative to monitor your heart rate whilst on this medication frequently.